swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

       provideClusterInfo: true
 ```

-!!! info
+!!! warning "macOS: fix the gke-gcloud-auth-plugin path"

-    If using macOS, make sure the `users.user.exec.command` parameter is set to
+    The locally generated kubeconfig file may point to the Homebrew installation
-    `gke-gcloud-auth-plugin`.
-The kubeconfig file is generated locally and may point
+    path of `gke-gcloud-auth-plugin`.
+Make sure the `users.user.exec.command`
-    to the Homebrew installation path.
-However, this configuration will be used in a
+    parameter is set to `gke-gcloud-auth-plugin`, as this configuration will be used
-    standard Linux environment when accessing the Kubernetes cluster from the CI/CD
+    in a standard Linux environment when accessing the Kubernetes cluster from the
-    pipeline.
+    CI/CD pipeline.

 #### Add Kubernetes CI/CD secrets